Former nightclub gutted after two fires in single afternoon

 Crews extinguished the blaze but were called back out just three hours later as huge billows of smoke spread across the surrounding neighbourhood.

-A number of people were housed in temporary accommodation overnight after neighbouring properties were evacuated..
+A total of 11 people were housed in temporary accommodation overnight after neighbouring properties were evacuated.

+Social media images taken on Monday show the venue's roof had been destroyed by the blaze leaving just a shell of the building.

 At the height of the blaze, 14 fire engines were at the scene and the police force remains at the scene after a probe was launched into the incident.